One Hundred Years of Solitude: Major themes

 The rise and fall, birth and death of the mythical but intensely real Macondo, and the glories and disasters of the wonderful Buendía family; make up an intensely brilliant chronicle of humankind's comedies and tragedies.
 All the many varieties of life are captured here: inventively, amusingly, magnetically, sadly, humorously, luminously, truthfully.

 Subjectivity of reality and magic realism

-Critics often cite certain works by García Márquez, such as A Very Old Man with Enormous Wings and One Hundred Years of Solitude, as exemplary of magic realism, a style of writing in which the supernatural is presented as mundane, and the mundane as supernatural or extraordinary.
+One Hundred Years of Solitude is an example of magic realism, in which the supernatural is presented as mundane, and the mundane as supernatural or extraordinary.
+The real and the magical overlap throughout the novel.
 The term was coined by German art critic Franz Roh in 1925.

-The novel presents a fictional story in a fictional setting.
-The extraordinary events and characters are fabricated, yet García Márquez uses his fantastical story as an expression of reality.
-"In One Hundred Years of Solitude myth and history overlap.
-The myth acts as a vehicle to transmit history to the reader.
-García Márquez's novel could also be referred to as anthropology, where truth is found in language and myth.
-The real and the fiction are indistinguishable.

-There are three main mythical elements of the novel: classical stories alluding to foundations and origins, characters resembling mythical heroes, and supernatural elements."

-Magical realism is achieved by the constant intertwining of the ordinary with the extraordinary.
-This magic realism strikes at one's traditional sense of naturalistic fiction.
-There is something clearly magical about the world of Macondo.
-It is a state of mind as much as, or more than, a geographical place.
-For example, one learns very little about its actual physical layout.
-Furthermore, once in it, the reader must be prepared to meet whatever the imagination of the author presents to them.